Razichennouf/Messaging_Project/README.md

 <h1>Database setup</h1>
     $ pip install flask-sqlalchemy
 <h1>Authentication</h1>
- LDAP authentication involves verifying provided usernames and passwords by connecting with a directory service that uses the LDAP protocol.
+ <b>LDAP</b> authentication involves verifying provided usernames and passwords by connecting with a directory service that uses  the LDAP protocol.
 Some directory-servers that use LDAP in this manner are OpenLDAP, MS Active Directory, and OpenDJ.
 <b>Quote</b> : An authentication method is a process of confirming an identity.
   As proceeding with the <b>Isolation</b> of the environment with virtualenv now we are going to install the <b>LDAP3</b>
   $ pip install ldap3